EttusResearch/uhd/host/docs/usrp2.rst

 MAC addresses, control packets, and fast-path settings.

 **Monitor the host network traffic:**
-Use wireshark to monitor packets send to and received from the USRP2.
+Use wireshark to monitor packets sent to and received from the USRP2.